rkhleics/bootstrap-responsive-type/README.md

 1. Add **typetest.html** to your project, and make sure it pulls in the newly compiled **bootstrap.css**
 2. Open up **typetest.html** to see how your type and headings look, and use as a test for tweaking the values from **responsive-type-variables.less** according to your font selections and requirements

+### If you want to know more about how it works

+See comments within **responsive-type-variables.less** to get a better idea of what each variable does.

 ## Authors